 If you don't find the answer here, please contact us here.

-A Florida preliminary notice is a letter sent by a contractor, laborer or supplier to the property owner at the start of a construction project.
+A Florida Notice to Owner (Florida’s version of the preliminary notice) is a letter sent by a contractor, laborer or supplier to the property owner at the start of a construction project.
 In many states, a preliminary notice is required to be sent in order to secure the right to lien.

 With the exception of wage laborers, anyone who does not directly contract with the owner of a property is required to send a Notice to Owner, as a Florida preliminary notice is known.

 A Florida Notice to Owner or NTO must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.

 In Florida, if you were hired by the property owner, send the Notice to Owner to the property owner.